-Sunglasses are a year-long accessory.
-They come to the fore during the summer months, of course, but the UV protection they offer to our eyes should be prevalent no matter the temperature.
+We all know men's sunglasses are an essential summer accessory.
+They come to the fore during the warmer months, of course, but the UV protection shades offer to our eyes all year round should be key no matter the temperature.

-This daily essential also gives men a wide choice of options.
+As a menswear staple, it means there is expectedly a myriad of styles to choose from.
 You can stick to classic frames that offer modern men as much timeless style as they did to Steve McQueen or Cary Grant in the past.
-Or, for the more adventurous, sunglasses can transform an outfit through a careful choice of colour or frame design.
+Think wayfarers or aviators.
+Or, for the more adventurous gent, sunglasses can transform an outfit through a careful choice of colour or frame design.

 Whichever way you are swinging when it comes to sunglasses, some basics need to be covered first.

 The UV protection that your new frames deliver on is paramount.
-Cheap glasses or those that are all style and no substance could have a detrimental effect on your eyes.
-Always choose sunglasses that offer maximum protection against UV rays no matter whether it is winter or summer.
+Cheap sunglasses or those that are all style and have no substance could have a detrimental effect on your eyes.
+Always choose shades that offer maximum protection against UV rays no matter whether it is winter or summer.

 Next, is making sure that your new sunglasses look good on you.